Inverse decision-making using neural amortized Bayesian actors: Method

 Now, we can easily evaluate the gradient of the objective using a Monte Carlo approximation of the two expectations,

 which makes it possible to train the network using any variant of stochastic gradient descent.
 In other words, the loss function used to train the neural network that approximates the optimal Bayesian decision-maker is simply the loss function of the underlying Bayesian decision-making problem.
 All that we require is a model in which it is possible to draw samples from the posterior distribution $\state_k \sim p(\state \given \obs)$ and the response distribution $\response_n \sim p(\response \given \action)$.
-This allows us to train the network in an unsupervised fashion, i.e. we only need a training data set consisting of parameters $\params$ and inputs $m$, without the need to solve for the optimal actions beforehand.
+This allows us to train the network in an unsupervised fashion, i.e. we only need a training data set consisting of parameters $\params$ and sensory inputs $m$, without the need to solve for the optimal actions beforehand.
 The procedure is summarized in \cref{algo:training}.
 See \cref{app:param-priors} for the prior distributions used to generate parameters during training.
 We used the RMSProp optimizer with a learning rate of $10^{-4}$, batch size of 256, and N = M = 128 Monte Carlo samples per evaluation of the stochastic training objective.
 The networks were trained for 500,000 steps, and we assessed convergence using an evaluation set of analytically or numerically solved optimal actions (see \cref{app:evaluation-set}).